PhoneMyatKt/PhoneMyat.github.io/README.md

+---
+layout: default
-# Data Science | Machine Learning
+title: Data Science | Machine Learning
+---

+**Data Science | Machine Learning**

-I'm an entry-level data scientist and Machine Learning passionate about using data to drive insights and solve real-world problems.
+I am an aspiring Data Scientist and Machine Learning Engineer with a background in data analysis, visualization, and model building.
+I am passionate about using data to drive insights and solve impactful problems.

 ## About Me
 I am currently pursuing a Bachelor’s degree in Computer Science at the University of Sunderland.
-I have experience with machine learning, data analysis, and visualization through various projects and competitions on Kaggle.
+Through various projects and coursework, I've developed strong skills in machine learning, data analysis, and Python programming.

 ## Education
 - **Bachelor of Computer Science (Hons)**